KalharPandya/upstocks-mcp/README.md

 npm start
 ```

-If running in live mode (USE_SANDBOX=false), you'll need to authenticate by visiting the URL displayed in the console.
+If running with the `api_key_secret` authentication method, you'll need to authenticate by visiting the URL displayed in the console when the server starts.

 ### Testing